nce/oci-free-cloud-k8s/README.md

 ```

 Repeat the cordon/drain/terminate for the second node.
+### OKE Upgrade 1.31.1
+For the current update, i've written above upgrade instructions.
+Worked flawlessly, though still with a bit of manual interaction with the webui...

 ### OKE Upgrade 1.29.1
 I mostly skipped `1.27.2` & `1.28.2` (on the workers) and went for the `1.29` release.
 As the UI didn't
 prompt for a direct upgrade path of the control-plane, i upgraded the k8s-tf
 version to the prompted next release, ran the upgrade, and continued with the next version.